 Views:

-Note: In a Windows-only environment, it might be simpler to install either our Power BI Connector or, for other ODBC-aware BI apps, our standalone ODBC driver locally.
-For general or background information on connecting ODBC and JDBC applications to remote data stores in networked environments, read the Simba documentation.
+Note: In a Windows-only environment, it might be easier to install either the Power BI Connector or, for other ODBC-aware BI apps, our standalone ODBC driver locally.

 To do this, you require: